For queries about the IRIS project please contact iris@ucl.ac.uk

 - Faculty of Maths & Physical Sciences

-My main area of interest is the observation of the thermosphere using Fabry-Perot Interferometers, and in particular the investigation of small-scale structure and the energetics and dynamics of ionosphere-thermosphere coupling in the auroral regions.
-The APL operate FPIs and an all-sky FPI called SCANDI at 3 sites in Arctic Scandinavia (Svalbard; Kiruna, Sweden; Sodankyla, Finland).
-These instruments were designed and built by the group and we aim to visit each one once every winter to perform routine calibration and maintenance.
-We operate the FPIs remotely from UCL throughout the long winter nights to observe aurora and airglow emissions.
-We provide observational ground support for rocket experiments, and run experiments with the EISCAT radars and other instruments in that region, as well a providing observational comparisons with the APL's Earth atmospheric global circulation model - the Coupled Middle Atmosphere and Thermosphere (CMAT2) model.
+The Atmospheric Physics Laboratory operates FPIs and an all-sky FPI called SCANDI at 3 sites in the Arctic regions of Scandinavia (Longyearbyen, Svalbard; Kiruna, Sweden; Sodankyla, Finland).
+These instruments were designed and built by the group and ideally (dependent on funding) we visit each one every winter to perform routine calibration and maintenance.
+We operate the FPIs remotely from UCL throughout the long winter nights to observe auroral and airglow emissions.
+We have provided ground support observations for international rocket experiments (e.g. CREX, Delta-1 and 2, RENU); and run coordinated experiments with the EISCAT and SuperDARN radars, and other instruments in that region.
+We have also provided observational comparisons with the APL's Earth atmospheric global circulation model - the Coupled Middle Atmosphere and Thermosphere (CMAT2) model.

-| 1991 | PhD | Doctor of Philosophy | University College London |
+1991 | Doctor of Philosophy | University College London | |

-| 1984 | BA Hons | Bachelor of Arts (Honours) | University of Oxford |
+1984 | Bachelor of Arts (Honours) | University of Oxford |